Imran4424/Machine-Learning-Models/README.md

 where,
 $P(B|A)$ is the probability event B occuring given A has occured
-$A \cap B$ is the probability of insection of A and B which means probability of happening A and B at the same time
+$B \cap A$ is the probability of insection of B and A which means probability of happening A and B at the same time
 $P(A)$ is the probability of event A occuring

 Mathematical representation of Bayes Theorem,